aselshall/eds/HW/project.md

 While you do not need to replicate this level of detail for your project, it serves as a real-life example.

-In this class you are not only learning coding, but also good coding practices (GCP).
 Please refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas for further details.
 Also, please ensure adherence to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).